top of page

 Something for bug protection I know, they don't exist in Portland, its because because they all went in on mountain property together

-Something for your body and trash - Hi, you're gonna need to pee and poop.
+Something for the waste you will produce - Hi, you're gonna need to pee and poop.
 Get TP, a spade to take care of it, and also make sure you have a way to pack out your trash and recycling.

 Something for cleanliness Plan to want to clean yourself up a bit.
 That means different things to everyone.
 Maybe its extra water to birdbath?
 Factor that in.
 You'll also wanna wash your food eating devices.
 So more water again.
 Personally Im a big fan of wet wipes when in the woods.
 Face wipes, body wipes, and disinfectant stuff for food